 I have a made a handy dandy chart here for figuring out the right amounts for you.
 Most average ladies need about 50-100 grams, no more, fyi.
 You have to self experiment a little to find what is right for you.
 The idea is that protein can turn to sugar if someone eats more than they need, then the sugar spikes blood glucose encouraging fat storage.

 I used to see this all the time in clients, I say add more fat and people add a tsp of evoo to their salad, NO!!!
 I am talking about seeing fat as a food group not a side item.
 Avocado’s, egg yolks, homemade mayo, homemade dressing, Hollandaise, olives, grass fed butter on vegetables and meat are all good examples.
 I have 10 more suggestions in this article.
 When you are in ketosis, fat will need to be 70-85% of your calories.
 Make sure to eat only healthy fats listed here:

 Get a ketone blood meter (find resources here from the King of Keto: Jimmy Moore) and the testing sticks.
 The urine testing sticks do not really work for most.
 They can be highly inaccurate so don’t let the pee sticks get you down.
 Experts Dr. Phinney and Volek recommend a range of .5 to 3.0 millimolars to be in ketosis, the higher the better.
 Ketones will be higher at night, by the way.

 4. Cut the Carbs

-Usually people do not get into ketosis unless they eat between 30-50 net carbs.
-Some people maybe able to get away with more but when in doubt stick with salad, zucchini, broccoli, cauliflower and maybe some berries, for your carbs.
+Usually, people do not get into ketosis unless they eat between 30-50 net carbs and Dr. Westman from Duke recommended a stricter 20 total carbs for people with severe insulin resistance.
+Some people may be able to get away with more but when in doubt stick with salad, zucchini, broccoli, cauliflower and maybe some berries, for your carbs.
 Plus don’t forget to cover them in butter, heavy cream or coconut milk.

 5. Portion Distortion